RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 Log back into dc-1 with the following format for the User: (mydomain.com\username).
 Now we will proceed with creating a Domain Admin within the domain controller.
-First, we will hit start in DC-1 -> click the drop down under "Windows Administrative Tools" -> click on "Active Directory Users and Computers"
+First, we will hit start in DC-1 -> click the drop-down under "Windows Administrative Tools" -> click on "Active Directory Users and Computers".
 </p>
 <br />
 <p>